-A. Amended soil means improving an unqualified soil to a qualified state with the addition of other soils or amendments.

-B. Amendments means additive elements to soil, such as lime, portland cement, fly ash, etc. which are "dry-mixed" into the main soil body as a percentage of total weight to achieve stabilization.

-C. Buttress means a projecting structure providing lateral support to a wall.
+- A. Amended soil means improving an unqualified soil to a qualified state with the addition of other soils or amendments. - B. Amendments means additive elements to soil, such as lime, Portland cement, fly ash, etc. which are "dry-mixed" into the main soil body as a percentage of total weight to achieve stabilization. - C. Buttress means a projecting structure providing lateral support to a wall.
 The buttress shall be incorporated into the foundation and wall system.
-(Refer to figure 1 of the earthen building figures supplement).

-D. CEB means compressed earth block.

-E. Keyway means a groove on the vertical rammed earth wall surface for interlocking purposes.
-Refer to figure 3 of the earthen building figures supplement).

-F. Lift means a course of rammed earth, placed within the forms, and then compacted.

-G. Nailer means any material rammed into the wall that serves as an attachment device.
-Refer to figure 4 of the earthen building figures supplement).

-H. Optimum moisture means sufficient water (generally no more than ten (10) percent) mixed into the soil to attain sufficient compaction.

-I. psi means pounds per square inch.

-J. Qualified soil means any soil, or mixture of soils, that attains 300 psi compression strength and attains 50 psi. modulus of rupture.

-K. Rammed earth means qualified soil that is mechanically or manually consolidated to full compaction.
+(Refer to figure 1 of the earthen building figures supplement). - D. CEB means compressed earth block. - E. Count Rumford fireplace means a fireplace with a typically square opening with coved sides and a shallow firebox depth of at least 12 inches, but no shallower than one third of the width of the firebox.
+The fireback is vertical and does not slant forward.
+The throat is located at least two inches above the lintel and is a nozzle, rounded or streamlined so as to preserve laminar flow of the dilution air through the throat and with a cross-sectional area large enough to insure the elimination of all products of combustion. - F. Keyway means a groove on the vertical rammed earth wall surface for interlocking purposes.
+(Refer to figure 3 of the earthen building figures supplement). - G. Lift means a course of rammed earth, placed within the forms, and then compacted. - H. Nailer means any material rammed into the wall that serves as an attachment device.
+Refer to figure 4 of the earthen building figures supplement). - I. Optimum moisture means sufficient water (generally no more than ten percent) mixed into the soil to attain sufficient compaction. - J. PSI means pounds per square inch. - K. Qualified soil means any soil, or mixture of soils, that attains 300 psi compression strength and attains 50 psi. modulus of rupture. - L. Rammed earth means qualified soil that is mechanically or manually consolidated to full compaction.

+1 of 17 4/8/2024, 10:04 AM
-L. Round-cap nails means fasteners that include nails or screws in combination with caps of at least three-fourths (3/4) inches diameter or three-fourths (3/4) inch square.

-M. Stabilization, stabilized means qualified soils that pass the wet strength test under ASTM D1633-00 or contain a minimum of six (6) percent portland cement by weight.
-Stabilization is achieved through the use of amendments.

-N. Wet strength compression test means an approved testing laboratory process in which a fully cured rammed earth cylinder is completely submerged in water a minimum of four hours according to ASTM D1633-00, then subjected to a compression test.
+- M. Round-cap nails means fasteners that include nails or screws in combination with caps of at least three-fourths inches diameter or three-fourths inch square. - N. Stabilization, stabilized means qualified soils that pass the wet strength test under American society for testing and materials (ASTM) D1633-00 or contain a minimum of six percent Portland cement by weight.
+Stabilization is achieved through the use of amendments. - O. Wet strength compression test means an approved testing laboratory process in which a fully cured rammed earth cylinder is completely submerged in water a minimum of four hours according to ASTM D1633-00, then subjected to a compression test.